Site Description

 - Ferbrache Unit, Chehalis Wildlife Area (~ Chehalis RM 18): Unit is 114 acres, located five miles southeast of Montesano.
 Maintained for wintering waterfowl forage, fishing access and a pheasant release site for fall hunting.
 Raptors, shorebirds, herons, and upland game birds also present.
 Deer, elk, and small mammal presence.

 - Satsop Unit, Chehalis Wildlife Area, (~ Chehalis RM 20): The unit is 1,432 acres near the confluence of the Satsop River and the Chehalis River.
 This unit is maintained as floodplain habitat.
 General waterfowl concentration area.
 Salmonid spawning and rearing habitat.
 Resident fish include Olympic mudminnow [SS].
-Western toad [SC] presence.
-Bald eagle [FCo/SS] nesting.
+Bald eagle nesting.
 Other raptors, shorebirds, herons, and upland game birds also present.
 Deer, elk, and small mammal presence.

-- Hoxit Unit, Chehalis Wildlife Area, (~ Chehalis RM 34-37): This 80-acre unit is located 1.5 miles south of Porter and is maintained for winter waterfowl habitat.
-Bald eagle [FCo/SS] nesting.
+- Hoxit Unit, Chehalis Wildlife Area, (~ Chehalis RM 34-37): This 80-acre unit is located 6.5 miles south of the town of Elma and is maintained for winter waterfowl habitat.
+Bald eagle nesting.
 Other raptors, shorebirds, herons, and upland game birds also present.
 Deer, elk, and small mammal presence.

-- Mouth of Black River (~ Chehalis RM 47): Waterfowl concentrations, Bald eagle [FCo/SS] and Osprey nesting near mouth of the river.
+- Mouth of Black River (~ Chehalis RM 47): Waterfowl concentrations, bald eagle and osprey nesting near mouth of the river.
 Harlequin breeding habitat throughout this drainage.
-Townsend’s big-eared bat [SC] observed throughout this area.
-Western gray squirrel [ST] detection throughout the reach.
+Western gray squirrel [ST] presence throughout the reach.
 Salmonid spawning and rearing habitat.
 Olympic mudminnow [SS] documented in small tributaries.
 Tribal lands.

 - Mouth of Scatter Creek (~ Chehalis RM 55): Waterfowl concentration and wood duck nesting area.
-Extensive Mazama pocket gopher [FT/ST] usage throughout this area.
+Extensive Mazama pocket gopher [FT/ST] presence throughout this area.
 Salmonid spawning and rearing habitat.

 Specific Geographic Areas of Concern – Maps and Descriptions